 - Permit coordination for large and complex natural resource development projects.

-- Monitor federal actions; facilitate federal and state coordination and consultation; coordinate an efficient and reliable multi-agency review process; and prepare consolidated comments that present an unified state position.
+- Review proposed federal actions; facilitate federal and state coordination and consultation; coordinate an efficient and reliable multi-agency review process; and prepare consolidated state comments.

-- Engage in outreach and educational opportunities to inform the public, industry, legislature, and federal agencies of state interests and positions on federal actions, large projects, grants, and geo-spatial activities.
+- Engage in outreach and educational opportunities to inform the public, industry, legislature, and federal agencies of state interests and positions on large projects, federal actions, and grants.

 |Mission Results||Core Services|